-- 9.1 If a pupil has an accident or becomes ill, and requires immediate hospital treatment, the school is responsible for: - calling an ambulance in order for the pupil to receive treatment - immediately notifying the pupils parent/carer - 9.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives or accompany pupil to hospital by ambulance if required. - 9.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them in the ambulance or remain with them until the parent/carer arrives. - 9.4 Where a pupil has to be taken to hospital for a non-urgent treatment, parents will be asked to collect the child and take them.
+- 9.1 If a pupil has an accident or becomes ill, and requires immediate hospital treatment, the school is responsible for: - calling an ambulance in order for the pupil to receive treatment - immediately notifying the pupils parent/carer - 9.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives or accompany pupil to hospital by ambulance if required. - 9.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them in the ambulance or remain with them until the parent/carer arrives. - 9.4 In the unlikely event that a pupil must be taken to hospital by a staff member, this should be accompanied by a second member of staff, with authorisation from the Head and in a taxi or school vehicle (not a private vehicle)